 We’ve taken a comprehensive and systematic approach to our online doctoral program, which includes team-based curriculum development, doctorally qualified faculty, and student-centered activities designed for the working adult.
 You’ll receive robust academic support from a variety of resources, including a graduate advisor, faculty advisor, personal librarian and peers, as well as the Student Learning Center staff and your Dissertation Committee members.
 You’ll also enjoy a cohesive and robust graduate culture and cohort.
 Together, our practice-minded faculty and your fellow students will support, mentor, encourage and keep you accountable to the program – and to yourself.
 At Franklin, you’re never alone on your doctoral journey.

 Want to complete your terminal degree in less than three years?
 Franklin grants up to 24 hours of prior-learning credit for previous doctoral work.
 We honor your prior learning and make it easier to get credit for what you already know.
 Transfer credit can help you earn your applied doctorate degree faster, as well as reduce your overall tuition expenses.

 If there’s such a thing as a no-fear dissertation process, Franklin’s has it.
 We’ve intentionally designed a dissertation structure to help you complete your dissertation step-by-step, beginning with your enrollment in the program.
 We’ve also built-in faculty mentoring and guidance, and peer-to-peer support so you’re never left to “figure it out” on your own.

-Throughout the DPS program, you’ll develop important research skills and the necessary writing prowess to publish a dissertation as a capstone project to your studies.
+Throughout the DPS program, you’ll develop important research skills and the necessary writing prowess to publish a dissertation or dissertation in practice as a capstone project to your studies.
 Your dissertation will showcase your ability to identify a topic of interest within the workplace, develop a proposed solution to a problem, and test your hypotheses in the real world.